anidsiam/anidsiam/README.md

 - Hi, I’m Onidul Islam Siyam
-- I’m interested in AI and Machine Learning
+- I’m interested in Computer Vision, Data training - (AI & ML)
-- I’m currently learning Python
+- I’m currently learning Python and JS
-- I’m looking to collaborate on Computer Vision
+- I’m looking to collaborate on any web, native, or any
 - Email: anidsiam@hotmail.com

 <!---